 - 1. Check for foreign debris in the condenser coil inlets of an air cooled chiller. - 2.
 Visually inspect for water leaks and proper tank level - 3.
 Inspect solder joints for evidence of oil or water leaks. - 4.
 Check electrical connections and components. - 5.
 Listen for excessive vibrations or motor noise. - 6.
 Check system fluid for proper glycol percentage. - 7.
-Check the liquid line sight glass for bubbles. - 8.
-Check the compressor oil level in sight glass if equipped. - 9.
-Check fan and pump rotation for free rotation and correct direction. - 10.
-Check the Y-Strainer if installed and clean out any debris.
+Check the liquid line sight for bubbles. - Check the compressor oil level in sight glass if equipped. - Check fan and pump rotation for free rotation and correct direction.